kelvinmaina01/Deploy/README.md

 # TuneKit

-**Fine-tune any LLM in 15 minutes.
+**Fine-tune any SLM in 15 minutes.
 No setup.
 No cost.
 Just results.**

 <p align="center">
   <a href="https://tunekit.app"><strong>Try it now at tunekit.app</strong></a>